 From the Constitution (Article IIIb): “The responsibilities of the MCR Committee shall include implementing all of the MCR resolutions, the management of MCR finances, liaising with other members of the College, its officers and employees for the provision of social activities both in and out of term, representing the interests of MCR members to the College and on College Committees, having a duty to encourage maximum safety and cleanliness in the MCR, although the ultimate responsibility for safety and cleanliness in the MCR resides with the College.”

 Hey Catz!
-As one of the MCR Co-Presidents, I work with Luke to make sure Catz MCR is a vibrant community and hopefully a family (away from family).
+As MCR President, I work with the committee to make sure Catz MCR is a vibrant community and hopefully a family (away from family).
 We also serve as point of contact to the college governing body, where we represent the MCR's academic, social and welfare interests.
 If you have questions or doubts about graduate life at Catz, please feel free to contact either of us.
 Suggestions are also welcome!

-Hi, I'm Alex, a 2nd year Engineering DPhil student.
+Hi, I'm Roxanna, a 3rd year student doing a DPhil in Molecular and Cellular Medicine.
 As the MCR Secretary, I am your point of contact for any queries about the MCR.
 You will get weekly bulletins from me advertising college and university-wide notices - and if you have anything to add to the bulletin please drop me an email.
 I am also the point of contact for applications for Associate or Honorary membership of the MCR.
 Please feel free to get in touch at any point if you have questions!

 Hi!
 I’m Ayako, an MPhil student in Economics.
 As one of your three Social Secretaries, I will be working to keep our MCR community a vibrant and friendly one.
 From guest dinners, wine exchanges, Sunday pizza and bops to yoga, I hope you make the most of what’s on offer at Catz.
 We are always looking for new ideas, so feel free to get in touch with any of us if you have any suggestions!

-Hey!
-I'm Yossi, a 3rd year DPhil student in Neuroscience.
-Catz MCR is a really awesome community and I'm happy to be co-organising the social events this year.
+Hi CATZ!
+I'm Angela, a 3rd year DPhil student in Oncology.
+Catz MCR is a vibrant community and I am thrilled about co-organising the social events this year.
 My main role is to organise exchanges with other colleges, but I am also here to help out with all of the other events Catz MCR puts on throughout the year.
-Feel free to get in touch with me or any of the other committee members if you have ideas for social events or any other suggestions that can help to improve the MCR!
+Feel free to contact me or talk with me in the MCR if you want to organise events or you have any ideas or if you feel like we miss something.
+See you around, probably at the MCR Bar 🙂

 Hey!
 I am a 2nd year Computer Science DPhil and also your Bar Manager.
 This means I am responsible for keeping the MCR Bar adequately stocked and ready for any event that our Social Secretaries and other MCR members might organise.
 You will also see me behind the bar serving people before/after guest night dinners on Fridays.
 Feel free to get in touch if you have any suggestions!

-Hello world!
-I'm Christoph, 3rd year Computer Science/Maths DPhil student.
+Hi!
+I'm Giedre, 1st year Experimental Psychology DPhil student.
 As Publicity and IT officer, I am mostly responsible for maintaining the MCR webpage.
 So if you want to change anything on the website, advertise your events or just need help with some of the college/MCR computing facilities let me know 🙂

 2016-2017 William Beuckelaers & Julian Malisano